6amigos-concordia/6amigos-soen341projectF2023/README.md

 - There are a total of 6 members and we decided to split up into two smaller groups (frontend and backend).

 ### Frontend Approach
+We've chosen ReactJS for the front-end development.
+React is a JavaScript library for building user interfaces.
+The main advantage of using React is its component-based architecture, which allows for reusability of UI components.
+Given the nature of the application, it's necessary that it is accessible on various devices, especially mobile phones and tablets.
+We will ensure a responsive design.
+The team will first focus on designing the main components of the application:

+- **Homepage:** This is the landing page where users will start their search for properties.
+- **Property Listing:** A page where properties are listed based on search criteria.
+- **Property Details:** A detailed page for each property, showing all its attributes, photos, location map, and an option to request a visit or contact the broker.
+- **Broker Profile:** Listing of all brokers with their profiles.
+Homebuyers and renters can view and select a broker from here.
+- **Favourites:** A dashboard where users can view all their saved properties.
+- **Mortgage Calculator:** An interactive calculator for homebuyers to estimate their monthly mortgage payments.

 ### Backend Approach